Robert Boldižar: Life and career

 Alongside with the Zabranjeno pušenje member Toni Lović, Boldižar is a member of the Medley Theater band.
 The theater performs adapted rock musical Antigona: ProckKletstvo Roda based on the Greek myth of Antigone, among others.

 In 2013, Boldižar moved to Bjelovar where he works as a music professor at the Vatroslav Lisinski Music School.
 He holds the violin classes.

 Zabranjeno pušenje (2004–present)

 Since 2004, Boldižar has been a member of the rock band Zabranjeno Pušenje.
 He performed on their last five studio albums; Hodi da ti čiko nešto da (2006), Muzej revolucije (2009), Radovi na cesti (2013), Šok i nevjerica (2018), and Karamba!
 (2022).
 Additionally, he was a guest performer on their concerts in Zagreb and Sarajevo when recordings for the live album Hapsi sve!
 (1998) happened.
+In 2025, he performed on the band's two live albums, Pušenje ubija and Uživo u Lisinskom.